cockroachlabs-field/cockroach-encrypted-stores/README.md

-# Encryption at rest
+# Selective Encryption for CockroachDB Stores
-#

---

-## This tutorial walks through setting up two disks per node, with one disk encrypted and containing sensitive information and the other disk having plaintext data
+#### This tutorial walks through setting up two disks per node, with one disk encrypted and containing sensitive information and the other disk having plaintext data.

+A few days ago I was working with a customer that had a requirement to encrypt only certain tables in the database.
+The customer acknowledged that there is a slight overhead for using data at rest encryption and they didn't want to incur the ever so slight penalty on less sensitive data.
+Creating a CockroachDB cluster that can encrypt sensitive data but leave non-sensitive data in plaintext,  requires creating multiple stores on each of the Cockroach nodes with the proper locality attribute flags.
+Once setup, zone configurations for database, tables and rows can be used to pin data to either an encrypted store or a plain text store.
+The setup for this is rather simple which this blog will walk you through.

 ## Create encryption key to encrypt a CockroachDB store